PeterZs/SAN/README.md

 ## Training and Evaluation

 ### 300-W
-- Step-1 : cluster images into different groups, for example `sh scripts/300W/300W_Cluster.sh 0,1 GTB 3`.
+- Step-1 : cluster images into different groups, for example `bash scripts/300W/300W_Cluster.sh 0,1 GTB 3`.
-- Step-2 : use `sh scripts/300W/300W_CYCLE_128.sh 0,1 GTB` or `sh scripts/300W/300W_CYCLE_128.sh 0,1 DET` to train SAN on 300-W.
+- Step-2 : use `bash scripts/300W/300W_CYCLE_128.sh 0,1 GTB` or `bash scripts/300W/300W_CYCLE_128.sh 0,1 DET` to train SAN on 300-W.
 - `GTB` means using the ground truth face bounding box, and `DET` means using the face detection results from a pre-trained detector (these results are provided from the official 300-W website).

 ### AFLW
-- Step-1 : cluster images into different groups, for example `sh scripts/AFLW/AFLW_Cluster.sh 0,1 GTB 3`.
+- Step-1 : cluster images into different groups, for example `bash scripts/AFLW/AFLW_Cluster.sh 0,1 GTB 3`.
-- Step-2 : use `sh scripts/AFLW/AFLW_CYCLE_128.FULL.sh` or `sh scripts/AFLW/AFLW_CYCLE_128.FRONT.sh` to train SAN on AFLW.
+- Step-2 : use `bash scripts/AFLW/AFLW_CYCLE_128.FULL.sh` or `bash scripts/AFLW/AFLW_CYCLE_128.FRONT.sh` to train SAN on AFLW.

 ### Evaluation on the Single Image